 Of course, my feelings as always are to avoid the iffy chemicals and go with more natural, nourishing products.
 Why pretend your hair is shiny and healthy when you can get the real thing with olive oil or coconut oil?
-There are several organic companies out there, as well, making safer products that you won't have to worry about, or you can try some of the many homemade conditioner recipes you can find on the Internet.
+There are several organic companies out there, as well, making safer products that you don't have to worry about, or you can try some of the many homemade conditioner recipes on the Internet.
+But if you want to save time, use our Sweet Sunrise hair conditioner for gorgeous hair.
 I say it's worth a little investigation!

 Do you have siloxanes in your conditioners and other personal care products?
 Please share.